-The rating agencies view the payout ratio as a measure of the period of time over which a State pays off its debt, as a credit factor.
+The rating agencies consider the payout ratio (a measure of the period of time over which a State pays off its debt) as a credit factor.
 A fast payout ratio is a positive credit attribute.
-As illustrated in Chart 10 below, the State's payout ratio has reached its targeted level and is projected to improve further.
-The ten-year payout ratio, which stood at approximately 59% at June 30, 2010, is projected to exceed its target throughout the model horizon.
+As illustrated in Chart 10 below, the State's payout ratio exceeds its targeted level and is projected to improve further.
+The chart illustrates that two-thirds of the State's debt will be retired over the next 10 years assuming no new debt is authorized or issued.